A User-driven Design Framework for Robotaxi

 \subsubsection{Pre-ride Configuration}

-As discussed in Section \ref{PA-agency}, a key advantage of robotaxis is enhanced user agency: users feel greater control when they can customize not only in-car settings such as temperature and music, but also external features like rooftop lighting.
-Furthermore, Section \ref{ED-personalization} shows that users expect personalization across a wide range of elements, from driving modes to companion personality.
+As discussed in Sec. \ref{PA-agency}, a key advantage of robotaxis was enhanced user agency: users felt greater control when they could customize not only in-car settings such as temperature and music, but also external features like rooftop lighting.
+Furthermore, Sec. \ref{ED-personalization} shows that users expected personalization across a wide range of elements, from driving modes to companion personality.
 In this context, leveraging waiting time for \textit{pre-ride configuration} shows strong potential to reduce in-transit cognitive load, create anticipated gains, and provide a buffer for adjustments (e.g., temperature).
 Such pre-ride configurations support the autonomy and competence needs highlighted by Self-Determination Theory~\cite{deci2012self}.